oslabs-beta/kubermetrics/README.md

 - From this directory run the following command
 - ```kubectl apply -f kubermetrics-depl.yaml```

-### You've just installed our app on our cluster!
+### You've just installed our app on your cluster!
 Next you will want to open a port to access Kubermetrics from your local host.
 - Next, run the following command to access all your current running pods
 - ```kubectl get pods```